Host A Low-Waste Holiday Party

 Popular party foods often come in non-recyclable packaging (think chips, crackers, cheese, and cured meats), but there are plenty of delicious, package-free options.
-Shop the bulk aisle and fill up reusable cloth bags with nuts, snack mixes, and popcorn kernels.
+Shop the bulk aisle and fill up bulk bags with nuts, snack mixes, and popcorn kernels.
 Loose vegetables can be turned into crudité or quick-pickled in a jar.
 Hit up your bakery for fresh bread (have them put it in your cloth sack) instead of plastic-wrapped crackers, and ask your cheesemonger to put your fromage into your own container too.

 When it comes to beverages, it’s difficult to figure out the least wasteful packaging: glass, plastic or aluminum--and you’re likely going to want to serve your guests more than tap water.
 If you have a local business that offers refillable sips (like a brewery that will fill your growler, a winery that reuses its bottles, or even a mini keg), support them!
 If not, think bigger when you shop: A box of wine is less wasteful than bottles because of the energy required to recycle the glass and a tall boy uses less aluminum per ounce than conventional cans.
-Fill pitchers with lemon slices and water instead of grabbing the case of La Croix.
+Fill bottles with lemon slices and water instead of grabbing the case of La Croix.